 Opera in two acts

 Mozart composed the opera Don Giovanni based on Tirso de Molina’s play The Trickster of Seville and the Stone Guest published in 1630 and its key character Don Juan.
-Premiering in 1787 at the Estates Theatre in Prague, the opera initially remained somewhat of a mystery to the 18th century audience.
+Premiering in 1787 at the Prague National Theatre, the opera was received with ovation, but for the 18th century Viennese spectators, it remained somewhat of a mystery.
 However, only a few decades later, the composition already bore the title of one of the greatest operas in history.

 The debauched ladies’ man Don Giovanni and his faithful servant Leporello have travelled across the world, leaving behind countless broken hearts.
-However, all women won’t put up with this and so, Donna Elvira, Donna Anna and Zerlina decide to reveal the true character of this vile man.
-Don Giovanni’s adventures are accompanied by tweets, likes and fake news, but eventually the trickster still has to bear his cross himself.
+However, all women won’t put up with this and so, Donna Anna, Donna Elvira and Zerlina decide to reveal the true character of this vile man.
+Don Giovanni can enjoy his adventures while they last, eventually the trickster still has to bear his cross himself.

-In this centuries old story, swords will be replaced by phones and overcoats by latex to make the ancient villain pay for his deeds once again.
+In this centuries old story, swords will be replaced by phones to make the ancient villain pay for his deeds once again.

 Premiere November 27th 2021 at the Small Building of the Vanemuine Theatre